Portugal. The Man: Woodstock and "Feel It Still" (2014–2020)

 "Feel It Still" became the band's biggest hit single to date in the United States, reaching No. 1 on the Billboard Alternative Songs, Hot 100 Airplay, and Pop Songs charts and becoming a Top 5 hit on the Billboard Hot 100.

-On January 28, 2018, "Feel It Still" won Best Pop Duo/Group Performance at the 60th Annual Grammy Awards and would go on to win the Alternative Rock Song of the Year at the 2018 iHeartRadio Music Awards.
+On January 28, 2018, "Feel It Still" won Best Pop Duo/Group Performance at the 60th Annual Grammy Awards and then won the Alternative Rock Song of the Year at the 2018 iHeartRadio Music Awards in Inglewood, California.
 The band also received the ASCAP Vanguard Award at the ASCAP Pop Music Awards in April 2018.

-"Live in the Moment" became a #1 track on the Billboard Alternative Songs chart during the week of March 26, 2018.
+"Live in the Moment" became a number one track on the Billboard Alternative Songs chart during the week of March 26, 2018.
 It additionally gained the honor of the track with the most spins (plays) during a week's time, that has ever been recorded on Alternative radio at 3,503.
-Beginning in February 2018, the band embarked on a world tour in support of Woodstock with stops in North America, Europe, and Australia that is due to end in October 2018.
-Prior to every show on the tour, the band has been introduced with a video featuring the Mike Judge characters Beavis and Butt-Head.
+In February 2018, the band embarked on a world tour in support of Woodstock and went to North America, Europe, and Australia ending in October 2018.
+Before each show on the tour, the band was introduced with a video featuring the Mike Judge characters Beavis and Butt-Head.

-In support of their album, the band has also appeared on numerous television programs.
+In support of their album, the band has appeared on numerous television programs.
 In July and August 2017, they played "Feel It Still" on The Tonight Show Starring Jimmy Fallon and Conan, respectively.
 The latter show featured a four-piece string section.
 In September 2017, it played "Feel It Still" on The Ellen DeGeneres Show and returned to that program in March 2018, playing "Live in the Moment" with the USC marching band.
 In February 2018, Portugal.
 The Man appeared on The Late Show with Stephen Colbert playing "Live In The Moment" with backing from the PS22 Children's Chorus and the BKSteppers drumline.
 In April 2018, the group performed "Feel It Still" and "Live in the Moment" with a string quartet on Jimmy Kimmel Live!.
-The following month, the band again played "Live In The Moment", this time on The Late Late Show with James Corden.
+In May 2018, the band played "Live In The Moment" again, this time on The Late Late Show with James Corden.